 SKUtility Configuration

-This function provides configuration options for the user to configure the behavior of the Starter Kit hardware and the audio interface connected.
-Following is the help text for this function.
+This function provides configuration options for the user to configure the behavior of the Starter Kit hardware, and the audio interface connected.
+The following is the help text for this function.

 SKUtility Configuration | Descriptions |